Zamiell/isaac-achievement-randomizer/docs/about.md

 ## Achievement List

+### Hard Mode

+All achievements must be completed on hard mode.
+(Playing this mod on normal mode or on non-Greedier Greed Mode will automatically restart the run with the correct difficultly.)

 ### Character-Based Achievements

 Each character will unlock something upon defeating the following bosses/objectives:

-- Mom
+1. Mom
-- It Lives
+2. It Lives
-- Isaac
+3. Isaac
-- Blue Baby
+4. Blue Baby
-- Satan
+5. Satan
-- The Lamb
+6. The Lamb
-- Mega Satan
+7. Mega Satan
-- Boss Rush
+8. Boss Rush
-- Hush
+9. Hush
-- Ultra Greed
+10. Ultra Greed
-- Delirium
+11. Delirium
+12. Mom's Heart (in Mausoleum/Gehenna)
-- Mother
+13. Mother
+14. Dogma
-- The Beast
+15. The Beast

+Additionally, each character other than The Lost and Tainted Lost will unlock something upon clearing the following floors without taking damage:

+1. Basement 1 / Cellar 1 / Burning Basement 1
+2. Basement 2 / Cellar 2 / Burning Basement 2
+3. Caves 1 / Catacombs 1 / Flooded Caves 1
+4. Caves 2 / Catacombs 2 / Flooded Caves 2
+5. Depths 1 / Necropolis 1 / Dank Depths 1
+6. Depths 2 / Necropolis 2 / Dank Depths 2
+7. Womb 1 / Utero 1 / Scarred Womb 1
+8. Womb 2 / Utero 2 / Scarred Womb 2
+9. Cathedral / Sheol
+10. The Chest / Dark Room
+11. Downpour 1 / Dross 1
+12. Downpour 2 / Dross 2
+13. Mines 1 / Ashpit 1
+14. Mines 2 / Ashpit 2
+15. Mausoleum 1 / Gehenna 1
+16. Mausoleum 2 / Gehenna 2
+17. Corpse 1
+18. Corpse 2

-There are 13 objectives in total.
-Each objective must be accomplished in hard mode.
-Thus, since there are 34 main characters, there are 34 x 13 = 442 character-based achievements.
+- There are 15 boss objectives and 18 floor objectives, which makes 33 in total.
+- Thus, since there are 34 main characters and The Lost & Tainted Lost do not have floor achievements, there are 34 x 33 - 18 x 2 = 1086 character-based achievements.

 ### Challenge-Based Achievements

 There is one achievement for each challenge.
-Thus, there are 46 challenge-based achievements.
+Thus, there are 45 challenge-based achievements.

 ### Other Achievements

+The following achievements from the original game are retained:

 - Digging the grave in the Dark Room that normally unlocks The Forgotten.